MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 the option *Force Coverage Improvement* is checked.

 - **Delta Type:** Set this option to `Percentage Value` if the comparison between the current and previous code coverage value should be based on the percentage value of code coverage.
-If you set this otion to `Absolute Value`, the absolute value of covered blocks will be used during comparison.
+If you set this otion to `Absolute Value`, the absolute number of covered blocks will be used during comparison.

 - **Module Filters:** By default, the policy checks the aggregated code coverage of all modules that have been analyzed during the test runs.